-(a) The department may terminate certification at any time for deficiency by issuing a notice of termination to the YCSF.
+- (a) The department may terminate certification at any time for major deficiency by issuing a notice of termination to the YCSF.
 The notice shall specify the reason for the department action and the appeal information under s.
-DHS 50.03(11).

-(b) The department may suspend a YCSF's certification if the department determines that immediate action is required to protect the health, safety, and welfare of youth.
+DHS 50.03(11). - (b) The department may suspend a YCSF's certification if the department determines that immediate action is required to protect the health, safety, and welfare of youth.
 Written notice of suspension shall specify the reason for the department action and the date the action becomes effective.
-Within 10 business days after the order is issued, the department shall either lift or impose conditions on the suspension of the YCSF's certification.
+Within 10 business days after the order is issued, the department shall either lift or impose conditions on the suspension of the YCSF's certification or proceed to terminate the YCSF's certification. - (11) APPEALS.

-(11) APPEALS.
 If the department denies, suspends, or terminates certification, or imposes conditions on a certification, the YCSF may request a hearing under ch.
 227, Stats.